itamayo/Newtonsoft.Json-for-Unity/README.md

 - Precompiled as DLLs for faster builds

+- Strongly named assemblies for compatibility with any third-party libraries depending on Newtonsoft.Json.

 - Full support for IL2CPP builds

 - Delivered via Unity Package Manager for easy updating and version switching